socketstream/ss-cucumber/README.md

 * I should see "web page text"

 There will be more added over time.
 This is just a start for now.
 If you have any that you'd like to see, send me a message, or feel free to fork this branch and make a pull request.

+CoffeeScript support
+---

+If you want your world.js and socketstream_steps.js files in CoffeeScript format instead, simply pass this option:

+    cd [socketstream app directory]
+    ss-cucumber init -c

 License & Credits
 ---